pola-rs/polars/docs/user-guide/expressions/plugins.md

 and your expression will run almost as fast as native expressions.
 Note that this works without any interference of python and thus no GIL contention.

-They will benefit from the same benefits default expression have:
+They will benefit from the same benefits default expressions have:

 - Optimization
 - Parallelism